 Keep this jar in a warm, safe place to allow the roots time to grow.
 You can ensure they’re getting enough moisture by covering the top of the jar with a plastic bag.
 But generally this is a very easy plant to root and propagate.

-Once roots have appeared, if you have the plant cutting in water, you can take the stems and place in fresh peat-based potting soil.
+Once roots have appeared, if you have the plant cutting in water, you can take the stems and place in fresh well-draining potting soil.
 Keep them out of direct sunlight, and make sure there is plenty of humidity to help the roots take hold.
 To check if your plant is growing properly, tug gently on the stem and check that the roots are anchored.

 Monstera adansonii and mosaic virus